 Mark sits on Oliver Wyman’s Global Energy Leadership Team.
 His competitiveness and compassion have made him an “insider” to many C-suites — most notably those in the commodities trading, and the waste and environmental services industries.
 When meeting Mark, you will quickly notice his client-first mentality and obsession over big ideas and financial impact.
 Mark is also among the firm’s best developers of people.

 Mark was a globetrotter prior to settling into a senior leadership role in North America.
-He has worked at over 80 companies, in more than 10 countries, advising business leaders and principal investors on a wide range of corporate strategies and investment decisions that help accelerate margin improvement with long lasting impact.
-Mark is a hands-on and approachable kind of guy, always keen to roll up his sleeves and get messy on the white board, if not out in the field.
+He has worked with over 80 companies, in more than 10 countries, advising business leaders and principal investors on a wide range of corporate strategies and investment decisions that help accelerate margin improvement with long-lasting impact.
+Mark is a hands-on and approachable kind of guy, always keen to roll up his sleeves and get messy on the whiteboard, if not out in the field.

 Mark is a CFA Charterholder.
-He also sits on the USA Board of Directors for “Right-to-Play”, a non for-profit organization focused on protecting, educating and empowering children, especially young girls, to rise above adversity using the power of play.
+He also sits on the USA Board of Directors for “Right-to-Play”, a non-profit organization focused on protecting, educating, and empowering children, especially young girls, to rise above adversity using the power of play.